 Corporate Disclosure Policy

-Building upon its corporate philosophy “Three Corporate Principles”, Mitsubishi Corporation (MC) is committed to fair disclosure based on applicable laws and regulations.
-Disclosure-related matters are handled in accordance with the policy shown below.
+In accordance with its core corporate philosophy, the “Three Corporate Principles”, Mitsubishi Corporation (MC) is committed to the fair disclosure of information in accordance with the policy set forth below.

 1. Information Covered by This Policy